mrcs-abr/LearningGit/README.md

 - Clones an existing repository

 **git pull**
-- Get changes from another repository and merge with your current repository
+- Retrieve changes from another repository and merge with your current repository

 **git log**
 - Shows the commits log